BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 **WARGEAR**

-- Hand weapon
+- [Hand Weapon]

 **HEROIC ACTIONS**

-- Heroic Resolve
+- [Heroic Resolve]

 **OPTIONS**

-- Mithril Coat: 15 points
+- Mithril Coat - 15 points
-- Sting: 5 points
+- Sting - 5 points
-- The One Ring: Free
+- The One Ring - Free

 **SPECIAL RULES**

-- Resistant to Magic
+- [Resistant to Magic]
-- Throw Stones (range 8", Strength 1).
+- [Throw Stones] (range 8", Strength 1).

 - **Mithril Coat** `PASSIVE`

-A piece of Mithril armour, additionally Bilbo may re-roll Fate rolls of a 1.
+A piece of [Mithril armour][Mithril Armour], additionally Bilbo may re-roll Fate rolls of a 1.

 - **Sting** `ACTIVE`

-An Elven hand weapon, Bilbo gains +1 Strength when making strikes with Sting.
+An Elven [hand weapon][Hand Weapon], Bilbo gains +1 Strength when making strikes with Sting.

 - **Slip Away** `PASSIVE`

-Whilst wearing the One Ring and Invisible, enemy models Engaged in Combat with Bilbo must halve their Fight value.
+Whilst wearing [the One Ring][The One Ring] and [Invisible], enemy models Engaged in Combat with Bilbo must halve their Fight value.

 </div>